WikiWatershed/model-my-watershed/README.md

 The application will now be running at [http://localhost:8000](http://localhost:8000).

-After pulling in new commits, you may need to run the following two commands:
+After significant changes, you may need to run the following two commands to apply database migrations and rebuild JavaScript assets:

 ```bash
 $ ./scripts/manage.sh migrate